rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 * If you make some decisions, can you document and use the document to explain your decision to relevant stakeholder later on?

 #### Practice
+- Check BTS data and discuss data fields

-For example, read [our initial work on requirements for explainability in an end-to-end ML development](https://research.aalto.fi/en/publications/holistic-explainability-requirements-for-end-to-end-machine-learn) and work on some selected questions.
+- Requirements: for example, read [our initial work on requirements for explainability in an end-to-end ML development](https://research.aalto.fi/en/publications/holistic-explainability-requirements-for-end-to-end-machine-learn) and work on some selected questions.

 ### Data Transformation, Enrichment and Featuring